 Don’t try to come up with everything on your own.
 I don’t always come up with the writing activity for Poetry Teatime, I get inspiration from others just like with Book Clubs and other strewing ideas.
 Find moms you can follow on Instagram or homeschool blogs who share how they created a fun book club.

-Brave Writer now has party school ideas at the end of their language arts curriculum.
 Or you can use one of Literary Adventures for Kids online book courses that have all the hands-on fun outlined for you for each novel.
+Just sign in and let us plan all the work for you.

 Whatever you choose, remember that your kids will be excited by the thought of breaking the mold for the day and doing something fun.
 It doesn’t have to be elaborate, just different.